lynx-x-ray-observatory/soxs/doc/source/index.rst

 of X-ray observatories.
 In particular, SOXS is the primary simulation tool for simulations of *Lynx* observations.

-There are two main entry points to SOXS: a command-line interface, and a Python interface.
-The former is simpler to use, but the latter has more power and flexibility.
+There are two main entry points to SOXS: a Python interface, and a command-line interface.
+The former has more power and flexibility, but the latter is often simpler to use.
 Both of these entry points are extensively documented here with examples.
 Though you will find details on usage and example runs of the command line scripts in the :ref:`command-line`, it is recommended to also look over the corresponding documentation in the :ref:`python` for details about what is